 The 12 hotel rooms are grouped into 2 bungalows each housing 6 rooms.
 The bungalows lay quietly, separate from the main activities.
 The rooms are large and comfortable and all have a tremendous view over the valley.
 Each room has a large bathroom with bathtub.
 The rooms have central heating and air conditioning (both included in the price), a fridge, a flat screen tv with international channels, a hairdryer, a large glass door of 2m and a private balcony or terrace.
 Most rooms are equipped with a wood stove (the wood is not included in the price).

-Next to the main building lies the naturally formed large swimming pool (unheated) of 100 m2 (130 – 160 m. deep) with a separate, lower situated, children’s pool of 11m2 (40 cm deep).
+Next to the main building lies the naturally formed large swimming pool (unheated and open all year) of 100 m2 (130 – 160 m. deep) with a separate, lower situated, children’s pool of 11m2 (40 cm deep).

 The sun beds are free to use.
 There is a free WIFI internet connection in the main building and on the terrace.